Safe Planning in Interactive Environments via Iterative Policy Updates and Adversarially Robust Conformal Prediction: Problem Formulation

 The problem \eqref{eq:pf:chance} is generally intractable.
 First, the uncontrollable agents' dynamics $f_Y$ and the noise distribution of $\nu_t$ are typically unknown, e.g., we cannot precisely model interaction and intentions, requiring a {model- and distribution-free approach}.
 Second, the {high-dimensionality of the problem} induces computational complexity: even if $f_Y$ and $\nu_t$ were known, the chance constraint \eqref{eq:pf:chance} would require solving a complex, high-dimensional integral over the distribution of $y_{0:T}$.

 While the first two challenges have been addressed in the literature, the third and most difficult challenge arises due to \textbf{interaction-induced distribution shifts}.
 Effectively, the dynamics $f_Y$ and the distribution of $y_{0:T}$ are {policy-dependent}, meaning they change when the ego-agent's states $x_t$ and control inputs $u_t$ change, e.g., if the car accelerates aggressively, the pedestrian's decision to cross an intersection will change.
 Robust control, which enforces safety for all permissible trajectories, is overly conservative.
 Statistical uncertainty quantification techniques -- such as in \cite{lindemann2022safe} which use conformal prediction (CP) -- fail as the policy-driven distribution shift breaks exchangeability assumptions needed in CP, e.g., data of a pedestrian crossing in front of a {slow} car is not {exchangeable} with the new scenario where the car {accelerates}.
-Our goal is hence to obtain guarantees that are both distribution-free and can be {carried across} policy updates.